Triple A Leadership

 Diversity in Leadership

 Triple A is comprised of many parts which help to mould and shape our direction and vision.
-We are very proud of our diverse leadership team which ensure we are meeting our core mission principles and providing a great service to our users and trainees.
+We are very proud of our diverse leadership team which ensure we are meeting our core mission principles of supporting autistic adults right across Cumbria and providing a great service to our users and trainees.
 In order to do this effectively we have appointed a President and Board of Trustees to oversee the charity’s governance, and a Chief Officer to manage the day-to-day running.

 Sheila first started working with people with autism and learning disabilities 47 years ago as a student volunteer.

 She then worked for the British Deaf Association for 13 years.
 She was their marketing and publication manager.
 For the last 23 years she was the Chief Officer of Carlisle Mencap.
 Carlisle Mencap is one of the biggest local Mencap societies in the UK.
 Whilst at Mencap she was responsible for development of the Cumbria Autism Family Support project which supports the families of young people with autism across the county.
 She was also responsible for the creation of the Grace Little Children’s centre.
 Sheila has vast experience of providing services for people with disabilities, managing large staff teams and budgets running into millions of pounds per annum.

 Sheila retired from work in June 2021.
 She still takes an interest in the voluntary sector and is a board member for Cumbria CVS.
 Sheila enjoys fellwalking, birdwatching and gardening in her spare time.